What happens to my recycling and residual waste once collected from the kerbside?

 The end product is fertiliser feedstock for direct reuse in the agricultural sector.
 Due to the AD process, a considerable quantity of methane is also produced, which is harvested and used as biogas to generate electricity for the National Grid.

 All of the recycling processes, as well as the use of the resulting gases, is conducted at the same site.
-The remaining material (<2%, typically made up of large bones, plastic and other contaminants that did not break down during the slurry process) is sent for incineration, also to produce electricity for the National Grid, but at various facilities in Wales and England.
+The remaining material (less than 2%, typically made up of large bones, plastic and other contaminants that did not break down during the slurry process) is sent for incineration, also to produce electricity for the National Grid, but at various facilities in Wales and England.

 There is a further recycled component from the bottom ashes produced post-incineration, which is used as a component in cement manufacture.